 Handling 429 Too Many Requests in React

-HTTP 429 Too Many Requests signals explicit backend throttling, but naive client-side handling rapidly degrades into cascading failures, wasted compute, and degraded user trust.
-In React architectures, treating 429s as generic network errors and implementing fixed-interval polling violates core protocol semantics.
-Instead, deterministic retry logic must align with server-provided rate-limit signals to synchronize client behavior with backend capacity windows.
-Foundational protocol expectations outlined in Handling 429 HTTP Responses dictate that frontend implementations must respect explicit cooldown directives rather than aggressively probing throttled endpoints.
+HTTP 429 Too Many Requests signals explicit backend throttling, and the exact task here is wiring a React app to respect that signal β through hooks, interceptors, and UI state β rather than letting naive handling degrade into cascading failures, wasted compute, and lost user trust.
+This guide sits under Handling 429 HTTP Responses, which establishes the protocol-level contract these React patterns implement.
+Treating 429s as generic network errors and implementing fixed-interval polling violates core protocol semantics; instead, deterministic retry logic must align with server-provided rate-limit signals to synchronize client behavior with backend capacity windows, respecting explicit cooldown directives rather than aggressively probing throttled endpoints.

 Header Parsing & Rate Limit Signal Extraction